SkepticMystic/breadcrumbs-docs/Home.md

 - Use the [[Views|Views]] to see your fields in action
 	- These general run a [[Reference#Traversal|graph traversal]] and present the results in some way
 - Try out the [[Commands|Commands]] to do other useful stuff
+	- Quickly jump to neighbouring notes, summarise your graph, "freeze" implied edges to your notes for future-proofing